 Other offices: Brussels, Düsseldorf, Hamburg, Paris, London, Munich, Manchester, Rome, Milan, Venice, Turin, Silicon Valley and Shanghai.

 What we are looking for: We value more than just talent, ambition and great qualifications.
 We don’t believe in developing legal clones; the people who do the best here have interests, experience and a life outside the office.
-To be a 100% lawyer here, you have to be a 100% you.
+We are a law firm built around people where we want you to be yourself.

 Facts and figures